Q&A – Does it make sense to buy a sit/stand desk?

 How do you encourage physical activity when working from home?

-Since the start of the Covid-19 pandemic, we have all been teleworking in huge numbers, and we are less physically active than before.
+Since the start of the Covid-19 pandemic, we have all been teleworking in huge numbers, and we are less physically active (Dutch) than before.
 You can also support employees remotely.
 For example, by also holding digital meetings while standing up or by organising an online session with tips to promote physical activity.

 Do you want to break through the sitting behaviour in your organisation?